-This report is a summary of the engagement undertaken with communities in Rhondda Cynon Taf and Merthyr Tydfil (Cwm Taf) to inform the Cwm Taf Population Assessment, required under Welsh Government legislation.
+This report is a summary of the engagement undertaken with communities in Rhondda Cynon Taf and Merthyr Tydfil (Cwm Taf) to inform the Cwm Taf Population Assessment [LINK to PNA] and the Cwm Taf Well-being Assessment [LINK to WBA], required under Welsh Government legislation.
 The report also summarises the wider methodology used to produce the Assessments to illustrate how engagement fed into this process.